san bernardino county stormwater program

-With this rebranding effort, SGA helped create a new public outreach campaign that focused on how protecting water quality protects the community.
-By reframing the messaging and making it community-oriented, SGA found a new voice to motivate residents to action.
-SGA redesigned the Program’s website, updated the messaging, developed a branding guide, created new public education materials, and produced an educational animated video.
+With this rebranding effort, SGA helped the Program create a new public outreach campaign that focuses on how protecting water quality protects the community.
+By reframing the messaging and making it community-oriented, the Program found a new voice to motivate residents to action.
+The Program redesigned its website, updated the messaging, developed a branding guide, created new public education materials, and produced educational videos.
+For this rebranding, the County received the California Stormwater Quality Association award for Outstanding Stormwater News, Information, Outreach, and Media.